 }

-Listing 7-2: Moving the client module inside of the network module
+Listing 7-2: Moving the client module inside the network module

-In your src/lib.rs file, replace the existing mod network and mod client definitions with this oneose that has the client module as an inner module of network.
-Now thatwe have the functions network::connect and network::client::connect: again, the two functions named connect don’t conflict with each other since they’re in different namespaces.
+In your src/lib.rs file, replace the existing mod network and mod client definitions with the ones in Listing 7-2, which have the client module as an inner module of network.
+Now we have the functions network::connect and network::client::connect: again, the two functions named connect don’t conflict with each other because they’re in different namespaces.

 In this way, modules form a hierarchy.
 The contents of src/lib.rs are at the topmost level, and the submodules are at lower levels.
-Here’s what the organization of our example from Listing 7-1 looks like when thought of this way:
+Here’s what the organization of our example in Listing 7-1 looks like when thought of as a hierarchy:

 communicator